Relocation of Children

 - What will your financial circumstances be available if you were to move?

 - What are the costs of the proposed move?

 - How do you think each of the children will feel and cope with any proposed change?

 - What arrangements do you propose for the children to maintain a relationship with the other parent?

-If you have separated from your partner and would like to move overseas to live with your child, it is important to ensure you have the consent of your former partner, or a Court Order.
-Many countries are signatory to the Hague Convention regarding child abduction and if you relocate overseas unilaterally, the other parent can request the Central Authority to make an Application to have the child returned to Australia.
+If you have separated from your partner and would like to move overseas to live with your child, it is important to ensure you have the consent of your former partner or court order.
+Many countries are signatory to the Hague Convention regarding child abduction and if you relocate overseas unilaterally, the other parent can request the Central Authority to make an application to have the child returned to Australia.

-To prepare your Application for international relocation, you need to paint a picture for the Court of what your life and the life of the child will look like when you move, so the Court can be satisfied that it is in the child’s best interests to go.
+To prepare your Application for an international relocation, you need to paint a picture for the court of what your life and the life of the child will look like when you move, so the court can be satisfied that it is in the child’s best interests to go.
 For example:

-- Where you will work and what your likely wage might be?
+- Where you will work and what your likely wage might b?

 After parents separate it is not uncommon for one parent to want to relocate interstate with their children.
 This may arise as part of the parties’ separation or following their separation when one parent’s circumstances change.
 These matters are referred to by family lawyers as “Relocation” matters.

 For parents wanting to relocate to interstate with their children, as with all parenting matters, it is always best for the parents to try and reach an agreement together about the future living arrangements for the children.
 In most relocation matters, it is difficult for an agreement to be reached between the parents as it means that the non-relocating parent may lose time that they would normally spend with the children and not be able to be a significant part of their day to day life.
 This needs to be weighed up with the other parent’s right to freedom of movement.